besagew/cookbook/README.md

 # cookbook
-simple cookbook program to store and read recipes :)
+lightweight cookbook program to store and read recipes :)